Kyriosity/read-write/readme+/dev/README.md

 # The creation of software

+**What makes software?**\
-What makes software?
-In a word - **_development_**.
-In four -
+In a word - _development_, in four -
 [![For colors of software](../pencraft/readme+/_rsc/_img/illus/dev/fromBlackCodeToGoldenArc.jpg)](../pencraft/readme+/_rsc/)\
-<sup>:de:</sup> <sub>The colors were inspired by the alternative theory of the German flag (_Schwarz-Rot-Gold_): from the dark past through the bloody present to the golden future.
+<sup>:de:</sup> <sub>The colors were inspired by the informal idea of the German flag (_Schwarz-Rot-Gold_): from the dark past through the bloody present to the golden future.
 I only inserted some tearful blue for lachrymose development of the story.</sub>

 **_Coding_**, **_development_**, **_design_**, and **_architecture_** make up a blend of overlapping and time-unordered processes.&nbsp;<sup>:stop_button:</sup>